burdiuz/traceability-matrices/README.md

 const project = createProject("My Project");
 ```

-This project provides methods to match test specs with project requriements and genrates test records that will be stored in a JSON file after test run is finished.
+Created `project` provides methods to match test specs with project requriements and genrates test records that will be stored in a JSON file once test run is finished.

 ### project.trace()

-To match requirements with specs engineer should place traces within specs, like
+To match requirements with specs, traces should be placed within specs, like

 ```js
 // test spec